levi2234/Angstrom/README.md

 2. **"Video appears frozen"**: Check if motion is within the specified frequency range
 3. **"Out of memory"**: Reduce video resolution or process in smaller chunks
 4. **"Poor quality output"**: Ensure input video has sufficient motion and good lighting
+5. **"CUDA not available"**: Install PyTorch with CUDA support or use CPU processing

 ### Debug Mode